ryjen/the-fatherless/script-outline.md

 **Location:** Aurelian Palace – Council Hall

 * The Aurelian Empire elite discuss **growing external threats** and a rising cult in the city.
-* Concern over moral corruption: elite indulging in incest, orgies, and homosexuality.
+* Concern over moral corruption exists with rivals: elite indulging in incest, orgies, and homosexuality.
-* The empire has just condemned a brutal leader named Caelar as a dictator, but many still revere him despite his baldness as an indicator of indulgence.
+* The empire has just condemned a brutal leader named Caelar as a dictator who took over the city, but many still revere him despite his baldness as an indicator of indulgence.
 * Cassian, a slave master, is frustrated by the contempt of rival cities for the brutal crucifixions of a runaway gladiator's army.

 **Dialogue:**